 Computer languages are orders of magnitude simpler than human languages, but they’re still too complex to learn exhaustively.
 If you want to learn every nuance of C++ before writing programs, you’ll never write a program.
-And if you think this is because C++ is a large language, it’s hardly possible to understand C exhaustively either if you take into account all the subtleties of how features are actually implemented on various platforms.
+And if you think this is because C++ is a large language, it’s hardly possible to understand a smaller language like C exhaustively either if you take into account all the subtleties of how features are actually implemented on various platforms.

 A common problem in math is how to select a finite sample from an infinite space.
 Maybe you have a function defined at an infinite number of points and you want to approximate it by sampling it at a carefully chosen finite set of points.
 This is a good metaphor for life.

 Even when things are finite, it’s often very practical to think of them as being infinite.
 (See Infinite is easier than big.)
 Many aspects of life are effectively infinite.

 Related post: Evaluate people at their best or at their worst?